 Career Outlook and Salary Info

-While the U.S. Bureau of Labor Statistics doesn't provide information specifically for retirement specialists, the similar category of human resource specialists was projected to see an 5% increase in employment opportunities from 2014-2024.
-The mean annual wage for these workers was $63,710 in May 2015.
+While the U.S. Bureau of Labor Statistics doesn't provide information specifically for retirement specialists, the similar category of human resource specialists was projected to see an average increase of 5% in employment opportunities from 2018-2028.
+The mean annual wage for these workers was $66,790 in May 2018.

 Requirements for Retirement Specialists